If you’re looking to take your PS3 collection out of the house and on the road with you, then you’ll need the best PS3 emulators on the internet!

 RPCS3 is the most trusted PS3 emulator on the market.
-It’s a new “work in progress” open source emulator that attempts to create flawless gameplay for a majority of the best PS3 games.
+With 2,457 playable games, it’s a program that provides flawless gameplay for a majority of the best PS3 games.

 That’s exactly what it does, and well.
 Because of the open source nature of this emulator it allows the community, the testers and the developers to get theirs hands dirty.
 More hands on deck means faster bug fixes, faster updates, and in turn, faster gameplay.

 The RPCS3 have created one of the best PS3 emulators to date.
 They are continuously being supported by their large Patreon fanbase who help to fund their efforts to create new code in order to keep the gameplay silky smooth.

 This support means they have 2 full-time staff working on the project.
 Heck, even the best Nintendo Switch emulator doesn’t have this level of support!

 RPCS3 System Requirements

 - 3GB of RAM

 - GPU – OpenGL 4.3 or greater, Vulkan is recommended.